Deterministic roughening in the dc-driven precessional regime of domain walls: Results

-We now consider large interfaces \(L/L_0 \gg 2\pi/\kappa_m \), where many linearly unstable modes exist for \(h < h_c\) [Fig.~\ref{fig:stabilitydiag}(a)].
-These systems exhibit long transients and rich non-stationary dynamics.
+We now consider large interfaces \(L/L_0 \gg 2\pi/\kappa_m\), for which many linearly unstable modes exist in the field range \(1<h<h_c\), and for each value of \(h\) within this interval at least one unstable mode is present [see Fig.~\ref{fig:stabilitydiag}(a)].
+To quantify this behavior, Fig.~\ref{fig:heatmaps} in Appendix~\ref{sec:w2andvvshfinitesize} shows that already for \(L/\Delta \approx 300\) the deviations of the mean velocity \(v\) and roughness \(w^2\) from rigid-wall dynamics extend throughout the entire interval \(1<h<h_c\).
+This contrasts with smaller systems, where finite-size effects give rise to stable windows within this range, leading to the discontinuous alternating features observed in Fig.~\ref{fig:finitesize}.

+Large systems exhibit long transients and rich non-stationary dynamics, driven by the nonlinear $\sin(2 \phi)$ term in Eqs.~\eqref{eq:uphi}, which couples all modes and promotes a cascade of fluctuations across length scales.
 Figure~\ref{fig:transient}(a) shows the time evolution of the structure factor

 for \(L/\Delta = 16384\), starting from a weakly perturbed flat wall and where $\overline{(\ldots)}$ denote average over 200 realizations of the random initial condition.
 At early times, only stable high-\(\kappa\) modes decay with characteristic times \(\tau_\kappa \sim \kappa^{-2}\).
 Subsequently, unstable low-\(\kappa\) modes (shaded area Fig.~\ref{fig:transient}(a)) begin to grow, followed by spectral broadening due to nonlinear interactions.
 At late times, the system reaches a rough steady state with \(S_\kappa \sim \kappa^{-(1+2\zeta)}\), \(\zeta \approx 1/2\), and a center-of-mass velocity spectrum